 The Spiritual Development Process (SDP) is a Spiritual Counseling approach which is designed to consciously integrate an individual’s principles, values, and practices with their physical, mental, and emotional life.

-As spiritual care providers, we place spirituality at the center of our work, rather than seeing it as a component.
+As spiritual care providers, we recognize spirituality at the center of our work, rather than seeing it as a component.
 We are not therapists, nor do we act in place of denominational religious ministers.
-We take a holistic approach (vs. traditional pathologic approach), observing the unified system that contributes to personal health.
+We take a holistic approach (vs. traditional pathologic approach), observing the unified system that contributes to personal health and development.
 This is Sensible Spirituality.
-We work with our clients to help them unify all three dimensions of their lives (physical, mental, and emotional/ body, mind, and heart) in order to identify and support the soul of the individual.
+We work with our clients to help them unify all three dimensions of their lives (physical, mental, and emotional/ body, mind, and heart) in order to identify and support the spirit and soul of the individual.

-Our inductive, “bottom-up” approach to spirituality relies upon lived experience as the foundation for creating a spiritual life.
-This approach counters more common deductive, “top-down” spiritual approaches, which try to mold or form people and organization to its beliefs, rules, and practices.
+An inductive, “bottom-up” approach to spirituality relies upon lived experience as the foundation for creating a spiritual life.
+Our approach thus counters more common deductive, “top-down” spiritual approaches, which try to mold or form people and organizations to its beliefs, rules, and practices.
 In other words, this is a reality-based, empirically-oriented approach to a spirituality that is sensible.